Memo To 2022 Candidates Who Were Unsuccessful In The Primary ElectionPosted in Main

 If you have any questions, please do not hesitate to contact us at (808) 586-0285.
 Thank you for your kokua and interest in public service.

-If you decide to return contributions to your contributors, the Commission does not provide guidance as to the order on the return of contributions (e.g., last in, last out; first in, first out; pro rata).
+If you decide to return contributions to your contributors, it is your choice as to the order of the return of contributions (e.g., last in, last out; first in, first out; pro rata).

 Part II discusses the disposition of surplus campaign funds.
 If a candidate has a deficit resulting from outstanding loans, it may be possible to terminate the committee’s registration if the loans are forgiven, but keep in mind that loans from other than the candidate which are forgiven are considered contributions subject to the candidate’s contribution limits.
 Please contact the Commission for more information.

-You can sell the assets at the commercially reasonable rate and deposit the money with your committee, then disburse the funds as specified in Part II, or you can donate the assets to community organizations as specified in HRS §11-381, subject to the donation limits of your office and after the general election.
+You can sell the assets at the commercially reasonable rate and deposit the money with your committee, then disburse the funds as specified in Part II, or you can donate the assets to community organizations as specified in HRS §11-381, subject to the donation limits of your office.

 |Halversen, William||Hawaii Council||2||Hawaii|